-Escape from Tarkov, the shooter/RPG from Battlestate Games, is becoming increasingly popular among players and streamers alike, offering a hardcore shooter experience with a wealth of tactical depth and addictive looting.
+Escape from Tarkov, the shooter meets RPG from Battlestate Games, is becoming increasingly popular among players and streamers alike.
+The game offers a hardcore shooter experience with a wealth of tactical depth and addictive looting.

 Because of the smaller ammo, the weapon doesn’t do a great deal of damage, particularly against armoured targets – but pistols can be raised more quickly which means they can be handy for reacting to an enemy attack.